NOKUT's recognition schemes

 In order to obtain a permanent position as a teacher, you must be recognised as a qualified teacher.
 Kindergarten teachers must be recognised as a head of kindergarten and an educational supervisor to obtain a permanent position in kindergarten.

 Starting 1 January 2020, NOKUT will be responsible for the recognition of teacher qualifications of individuals who have foreign higher education.
-Starting that date you will find information about the documentation requirements and the application process on our website.

 If you have an application from the Norwegian Directorate for Education and Training that has not been processed, this will automatically be transferred to NOKUT at the turn of the year.
 You do not need to submit a new application.